Chargers Soccer Club Lakewood Ranch (CSC)

-The Chargers Soccer Club (CSC) welcomes you and your young player(s) to new the new recreational program at Lakewood Ranch!!!
+The Chargers Soccer Club welcomes you and your young player(s) to the recreational program at Lakewood Ranch Chargers!!!

 According to U.S. Youth Soccer, “Evidence shows that the involvement of young people in sports produces multiple benefits for them.
 At their best, sports programs promote responsible social behaviors and greater academic success, confidence in one’s physical abilities, an appreciation of personal health and fitness, and strong social bonds with individuals and institutions.
 Teachers attribute these results to the discipline and work ethic that sports require.
 Our children are not miniature adults.
 Though able to mimic adult skills, they do not readily understand many sports concepts; such as fair play... sports can provide a venue for helping young people work toward ethical understanding.

 While sports can stimulate good study habits and the expression of ethical behaviors such as fair play, sportsmanship, integrity, and compassion, if parents and coaches do not model these values, the results can be counterproductive.
 Children are very eager to please adults, which makes them vulnerable to adult manipulation and coercion.

 With this in mind, we all need to remember that, above all else, soccer is for the youth who plays the game.